KatherineMichel/digital-commonplace/README.md

 * [Center for Humane Technology: Take Control](http://humanetech.com/take-control)

 <!--
+https://twitter.com/webology/status/1266931277791473665 | Jeff says, "wear a mask" 😷 on Twitter: "@kennethlove The Nighthawk client does a good job or lean on mute lists." / Twitter

 Digital minimalism
 https://twitter.com/kessler/status/1266049555105103872 | Ben Kessler on Twitter: "Anyone have a great resource for weaning off of social media and phone use (addiction)?
 The intensity and negativity of the news cycle and commentary on Twitter and Instagram is stressing me out and I need to take a break. cc: @dremilyanhalt @schlaf etc." / Twitter